GaloisInc/pirate/doc/tutorial.rst

 A Pirate source file can declare both enclave and capabilities used in a program.
 It can also declare which capabilities each enclave can support.

 Each enclave will eventually be realized as a separate executable.
 Each enclave can have its own main function.

-We can mark aspects of a source file with capability restrictions.
-These restrictions will ensure the marked elements will only be available on enclaves declared to have that capability.

 In this tutorial we will associate a capability with a sensitive list of words.
 This capability will only be available to the word list host enclave.
 The UI will not have this capability, which will guarantee that the word list will not be accessible in the UI executable.